smba/paper-scraper/README.md

 # SemanticScholar API Scraper
-Scraper for the SemanticScholar API using a set of anonymous proxies and downloading PDFs from SciHub.
+Scraper for the SemanticScholar API using a pool of public proxies for downloading PDFs from SciHub.
 Tests wanted, bugs included.

 **!!!
 Only for demonstration purposes, please respect API quotas and author copyrights. !!!**